TaylorEllington/CS636-CPU-Raytracer/class-site/_posts/2020-05-10-Assignment-3-Acceleration-Techniques.markdown

 }
 {% endhighlight %}

-# Images and the speedup from optimization
+## Images and The Speedup From Optimization
 Remember this scene from assignment 2?

 ![Super-sampled spheres and meshes before optimization - HW3](/cs636-advanced-rendering-techniques/images/HW_3/before-ss-misc-models-and-spheres.png)